tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 Once you are done, add the file's name to the `minigames.cfg`/`bossgames.cfg`/`specialrounds.cfg` in the `tf/scriptdata/tf2ware_ultimate` folder.

 Note that minigames, bossgames and special rounds are hot loaded, therefore changes will be effective immediately.
 Use the `!ware_force` series of chat commands to force a specific one (type `!ware_help` in chat).
-Note that `!ware_nextspecial` needs a restart before it loads.
+In addition, `!ware_nextspecial` needs a restart (`!ware_restart`) before it loads.

 ## Themes
 Theme contributions are very welcome, but work a bit differently to everything else.
 A "Theme" is basically a set of sounds related to a specific character or mode from a WarioWare game.
 A list of replaceable sounds is given in the `_default` entry under `sounds` in the [theme configuration file](cfg/tf2ware_ultimate/themes.cfg).
 To create a theme, make a new entry in this file following the formatting of other themes.
 If you're not familiar with Squirrel syntax, each of these entries is an element of an [array](http://squirrel-lang.org/squirreldoc/reference/language/arrays.html), with each entry itself being a [table](http://squirrel-lang.org/squirreldoc/reference/language/tables.html).